smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 - For Job Description ~ Name: The LSAM will force this to SMALSAJ00 at run time.
 - For Job Description ~ Library: The LSAM will force this to the location of SMALSAJ00.

-For information on defining an IBM i Job, refer to [IBM i Job Details](https://help.smatechnologies.com/opcon/core/latest/Files/Concepts/IBM-i-Job-Details.md#top)  in the **Concepts** online help.
+For information on defining an IBM i Job, refer to [IBM i Job Details](https://help.smatechnologies.com/opcon/core/latest/Files/Concepts/IBM-i-Job-Details.md#top)  in the **Concepts** documentation.

 ## Data Capture and Response Rules